sahanHe/integration-ballerina/mysql-record-to-sfdc-new-product/readme.md

 Example to create a new product in the Salesforce using MySQL and Salesforce integration.

 ## Use case
 MySQL is an open-source relational database management system which can be easily used for data storing and retrieving applications.

-By using this integration, we can easily create a product in the Salesforce using MySQL and Salesforce integration.
-This template can be used to create the product in the Salesforce.
+Organizations maintain details about products in various data stores such as ERP systems, databases, etc. These data stores could be updated by different business units.
+It is important to keep Salesforce up to date about organizations current product line up, so that sales staff can effectively promote and sell valid products.

+Following sample demonstrates a scenario of creating products in Salesforce with product details fetched from a MySQL database.

 ## Prerequisites
 * Salesforce account